Some Pictures Are More Persuasive

 Is Figure 1.1 more persuasive than Table 1.1?
 Since the line chart contains the same historical start and stop points as the table, it should not make any difference.
 But the line chart also communicates a powerful, visualized data story about income gaps that grabs your attention more effectively than the table.
 As your eyes follow the colored lines horizontally across the page, the widening inequality between the top versus the middle and bottom tiers is striking.
 The chart also packs so much granular information into one image.
 Looking closely, you also notice how the top-tier income level was relatively stable during the 1970s, then spiked upward from the 1980s to the present, and grew more distant from other lines.
 Meanwhile, as the middle-tier income rose slightly over time, the fate of the lowest-tier remained relatively flat, reached its peak in 2007, and then dipped back downward for much of the past decade.
 The rich got richer, and the poor got poorer, as the saying goes.
 But the chart reveals how rapidly those riches grew, while poverty remained recalcitrant in recent years.

 Now let’s insert Figure 1.2, which contains the same data as Figure 1.1, but presented in a different format.
 Which chart should you believe?
-Remember, we warned you to watch out people using data visualizations to tell lies.
+Remember, we warned you to watch out for people who use data visualizations to tell lies.

 What’s going on?
 If Figure 1.2 contains the same data as Figure 1.1, why do they look so different?
 What happened to the striking growth in inequality gaps, which now seem to be smoothed away?
 Did the crisis suddenly disappear?
 Was it a hoax?